hashchange/backbone.declarative.views/README.md

 - Loader receives view as second argument when called in the context of a view
 - `Backbone.DeclarativeViews.getCachedTemplate()` accepts view context as optional second argument (passed on to loader)
+- Loader receives view options as third argument when available.
+Intended for plugins only.
+Requires activation of `enforceTemplateLoading()`.
+Loader must be called in the context of a view.
+- Added `_pluginData` property to cache entries
+- Added `Backbone.DeclarativeViews.plugins.events` for use by plugins
+- Added events `"cacheEntry:view:process"` and `"cacheEntry:view:fetch"` for use by plugins
+- Added a view ID to the meta data of views which have been processed successfully
+- Made cache queries return a copy of the data to protect the original cache entry from modification
 - Added error type `Backbone.DeclarativeViews.ConfigurationError`

 ### v3.1.0